jaxbot/semantic-highlight.vim/README.md

 ## About me

 This plugin has been forked from jaxbot's [SemanticHighlight](https://github.com/jaxbot/semantic-highlight.vim) to add the support to light backgrounds and to the [Oni](https://github.com/onivim/oni) editor.

+This version has:
+* automatic change colors to be comfortable with light backgrounds
+* compatible with Oni edito - in future this should be compatible with any Nvim gui